aman29april/EQWorks-backend-ruby/README.md

 ```

 **`GET` `/api/events`** To view events that are logged.
-This API takes optional parameter store.
+This API takes optional parameter `store`.
 If store is present, API will return events from Store else memory.
 `/api/events?store=true`

 ## Design